Sam120204/Stock_Trading_Reddit/README.md

 - Streamlit (for frontend)
 - Docker and Google Cloud (for deployment and scheduling)

-### Phase 3: Crypto Analysis (crypto directory)
+### Phase 3: Stock/Crypto Analysis (stock/crypto directories)

-**Objective**: Analyze the correlation between social media sentiment and cryptocurrency prices.
+**Objective**: Analyze the correlation between social media sentiment and stock/cryptocurrency prices.
 Use embeddings (tokenized with BERT and GPT models) to analyze the sentiments of Reddit posts and comments about cryptocurrencies.
 Store these embeddings in a vector database (FAISS) for future implementation.

 **Tools and Technologies**:
 - Python